FastVPSEestiOu/nginx-extended-statistics-path/README.md

 1) Could you provide version for newest nginx release?
 Sorry, we can't.
 Please take a look on fork button.
 2) This patch is tested deeply?
 Yes, this patch work few years on 2 heavy loaded servers with thousands of vhosts without any problems.
+3) What is requests/active_time and traf?
+Requests is total count of requests served by nginx for certain vhosts.
+Active time is total time which nginx use for serving this vhosts.
+Traf - total traffic for this vhost.

 Optional, don't needed for you if u don't knew what is it